-When we discuss mobility, it is also important to consider the growing amount of personal Android devices used for work.
+When we discuss mobility, it is also important to consider the growing amount of personal devices running Android OS used for work.
 When Android devices are used for work purposes, they contain sensitive information and business data that needs to be safeguarded at all times.
-In this article, let us learn how to handle threats to corporate data company-owned as well as employee-owned Android devices with remote wipe-off
+In this article, let us learn how to wipe an Android device to handle threats to corporate data on company-owned as well as employee-owned devices.

-In such cases, the most urgent and crucial action to be taken for protecting corporate data is a remote wipe-off.
+In such cases, the most urgent and crucial action to be taken to protect corporate data is a remote wipe-off.

 What is Remote Wipe-off?